Clinical Trial Applications (CTAs) For Global Countries

 Overview

-In case of the US FDA, clinical trial application is submitted in the form of Investigational New Drug applications (IND), whereas for MHRA (UK) and the EU Member States, such requirements include submission of Investigational Medicinal Product Dossier (IMPD) along with Clinical Trial Authorization application.
-For Canada and most of the world countries, clinical trial authorization application is commonly referred to as Clinical Trial Application.
+In the case of the US FDA, a Clinical Trial Application (CTA) is submitted in the form of an Investigational New Drug (IND) application, whereas for MHRA (UK) and the EU Member States, such requirements include the submission of the Investigational Medicinal Product Dossier (IMPD) along with the Clinical Trial Authorization application.
+In Canada and most of the world countries, a clinical trial authorization application is commonly referred to as a Clinical Trial Application (CTA).

-In general, a clinical trial application contains information on quality, safety, & efficacy (or proposed therapeutic uses) of the investigational drug.
-The level of CMC (Chemistry, Manufacturing and Controls) and safety/efficacy data requirements will vary based on the phase of the clinical trial conducted (i.e. Phase I, Phase II, Phase III).
-Once submitted, the CTA shall be reviewed by the respective Health Authority.
-Upon satisfactory review and evaluation of the information submitted in a CTA, the sponsor will receive a formal authorization from Health Authorities to conduct the proposed clinical trials.
-Regulatory requirements with respect to different phases of clinical trials and the type of study population are divergent in different countries of the world.
+In general, a Clinical Trial Application (CTA) contains information on the quality, safety, and efficacy (or proposed therapeutic uses) of the investigational drug.
+The Chemistry, Manufacturing, and Controls (CMC) and safety/efficacy data requirements will vary based on the phase of the clinical trial conducted (i.e., Phase I, Phase II, and Phase III).
+Once submitted, the CTA shall be reviewed by the respective HA.
+Upon satisfactory review and evaluation of the information submitted in a CTA, the sponsor will receive formal authorization from HAs to conduct the proposed clinical trials.
+The Regulatory requirements for different phases of clinical trials and the type of study population are divergent in different countries of the world.

-Also, the right Clinical Trial Management System (CTMS) with Clinical Data Management Systems (CDMS) is essential to effectively conduct clinical trials and for clinical data management from multiple trials/sites.
+Moreover, the right Clinical Trial Management System (CTMS) with Clinical Data Management Systems (CDMS) is essential to effectively conduct clinical trials and for clinical data management from multiple trials/sites.

 Freyr Expertise and Advantages

-Freyr Expertise
+Clinical Trial Applications - Freyr Expertise

 • Strategic support in identifying the optimal Regulatory approach for CTA submissions and obtaining CTA approvals in multiple countries across the globe (US, EU, LATAM, MENA, Africa, APAC, etc.).